 Wide open spaces are a perfect way to clear your head and enjoy the diversity of Arizona’s beautiful landscapes while on the trails.
 Arizona's state parks showcase some of the most fun and best hikes in the state!
 Hikers have the option to hike through the beautiful and unique Sonoran Desert where they will encounter centuries old saguaros, rocky landscapes, and hardy wildlife like desert mule deer and javelina that are able to carve out an existence in this extreme habitat.
-High desert hikers will enjoy rolling foothills trails that lead to higher elevations and watch in excitement as the desert landscape gives way to more lush vegetation.
-Hiking in Arizona’s high country is equally as amazing and offers an experience filled with red rocks, a natural bridge, puffy clouds and green trees.
+High desert hikers will enjoy rolling foothills trails that lead to higher elevations and watch in excitement as the desert landscape gives way to more lush vegetation as they climb.
+Hiking in Arizona’s high country is equally as amazing and gives adventurers an experience filled with red rocks, puffy white clouds and shady pine trees and sparkling waters.
 You see, regardless of the location hikers choose to enjoy, Arizona’s trails show them the best this state has to offer as they provide memories to last a lifetime.
 And the best part is that somewhere, there's a hiking trail near you waiting to be explored!

 Cooler months are a great time to explore the warmer climate for which Arizona is famous!
-Within this region, Hikers will find predominately Sonoran Desert trail experiences as well as high-desert trails that venture through southern Arizona’s rolling foothills.
+Within this region, hikers will find predominately Sonoran Desert trail experiences as well as high-desert trails that venture through southern Arizona’s rolling foothills.
 There are trails throughout this region that range from easy family hikes, to advanced hikes for advanced hikers.
 Within this guide, we will outline some of the most popular options in each park, however park specific pages will contain more options for hikers looking for obscure Arizona hiking trail options.

 9.1 miles (one way) 5,900 feet elevation gain.
 No dogs allowed within the bighorn sheep management area.
 No bikes in wilderness.